Which European Airlines Allow Dogs in the Cabin in 2023?

 When flying in the cabin, pets have a maximum weight of 10kg, including the carrier, which can be up to 55 x 40 x 20cm in size.
 Pets are not allowed in the business or executive cabin.

-For flights departing Spain, as fee of €150 will be charged.
-For flights departing Ecuador, Peru and Venezuela, a fee of $200 USD will be charged.
+Previously, on flights departing Spain, a fee of €150 plus applicable fees was charged.
+For flights departing Latin America, a fee of $200 USD plus applicable fees was charged.
+Double check if the fees have charged.

 Church in Spain with Spanish flag